-Who can join JHL?
-How is the membership fee paid and what is the fee?
-See the FAQs and answers related to JHL membership.
+Who can join Trade Union JHL?
+How do I pay the membership fee and what is the fee?
+See the FAQ and answers related to JHL membership.

-The membership fee for a working member of the Trade Union for the Public and Welfare Sectors and the Unemployment Fund is 1.38% of all taxable earned income; gross income before taxes.
+The membership fee for a working member of the Trade Union for the Public and Welfare Sectors and the unemployment fund is 1% of all taxable earned income; gross income before taxes.

 How do I pay the membership fee?

-When filling in the electronic membership form, you can also print up an authorisation form giving your payroll accountant the authority to deduct the membership fee.
+When filling in the electronic membership form, you can also print out an authorisation form giving your payroll accountant the authority to deduct the membership fee.
 If you do not have access to a printer, when you fill in the form you can request to have it sent directly to your home address.
-If you are joining JHL using a paper form, be sure to submit a copy of the completed form to your employer’s payroll accounting department, in addition to sending one to the union.
+If you are joining JHL using a paper form, submit a copy of the completed form to your employer’s payroll administration, in addition to sending one to the union.

 Paying the fee yourself

-JHL’s Membership Service will automatically send you a list of reference numbers, which change every month, which you must use when paying the membership fee.
-The reference number list will also include your membership fee rate, as well as bank account details.
+The Membership Service will automatically send you a reference number with which you will pay your membership fee.
+The payment reference letter also includes your membership fee percentage for calculating your membership fee, and bank account details.

 Can I join JHL?